LuidyTT/LuidyTT/README.md

 <h2 align="center"> About Me</h2>

-<p align="center">I'm Luidy, a passionate Software Engineering student from Brazil<br><br>- 🔭 I'm currently working as a Software Developer specializing in Java and Web Development<br>- 📚 I'm currently learning React and Node.js to expand my full-stack capabilities<br>- 🌱 Focused on ethical innovation and building scalable solutions that make a difference<br>- 🎨 Passionate about 3D modeling, image/video editing, and automotive design<br>- ✨ Enjoy creating digital art and automotive concepts in Blender and Adobe Creative Suite<br>- 🌍 Bilingual professional with cross-cultural experience in international projects<br>- ⚡ In my free time I enjoy gaming, exploring new technologies, and contributing to open source</p>
+<p align="center">💻 Software Developer focused on Java and Web Development

+🚀 Expanding full-stack skills with React and Node.js

+🌱 Dedicated to building innovative and ethical technologies

+🎨 Enthusiastic about 3D modeling, digital art, and automotive design

+🖌️ Creating concepts and visual experiences with Blender & Adobe Creative Suite

+🌍 Bilingual, with experience in international and multicultural projects

+⚡ In free time: gaming, exploring new tech trends, and contributing to open source</p>

 <br>
 <hr>